floomby/web3pp/README.md

 ## Web3pp

 Header only Ethereum interaction library for c++.
-Creates a typesafe interface to interact with contracts (think hardhat typechain) by means of a code generator (written in typescript).
-The synchronous code works well.
-The async interface experimental.
+Creates a typesafe interface to interact with contracts (analogous to typechain) by means of a code generator (written in typescript).
+Includes a promise based async interface as well as a synchronous interface.

-This library depends only on some boost libraries and openssl.
+This library is intentionally light on dependencies requiring only some boost libraries and openssl.

-Documentation is missing, but look at the `setup-test.sh` script and the `tests/erc20.cpp` file to see an example.

-**NOTE: This currently does not compile with clang or msvc.**
+**NOTE: Only tested with gcc, clang may work with some small effort.
+MSVC is probably further off.**

 ### High priority TODOs

-* Call options testing coverage is poor (value, gas override, gas price)
 * Get reasonable documentation
-* Better testing coverage (generally, we always could use this...)
+* Better testing coverage
-* Asan is complaining I leak some ssl stuff - (I really should fix this)
+* Asan is complaining about leaking some ssl stuff - (I really should fix this)

 ### More things I need to finish